By Kelley Keehn, FP Canada Consumer Advocate

 Are you your own worst enemy when it comes to your money?
 You could be sabotaging your finances without even knowing it.
 Here are some things to watch out for and discuss with your financial planner.

 1. KEEPING UP WITH THE JONESES.

-Comparing yourself financially to your friends or neighbours―or social media network—can be dangerous for your bottom line.
+Comparing yourself financially to your friends or neighbors―or social media network—can be dangerous for your bottom line.
 Today, with easy credit and low interest rates, almost anyone can look wealthy and those good savers may be hard to spot.
 The “Joneses” phenomenon is a real thing, according to a study co-authored by a University of Alberta professor, who found that a neighbour’s big lottery win boosts the odds that you’ll wind up in the poorhouse as you try to match their new lifestyle.
 For each $1,000 that your neighbour wins, your chance of going bankrupt rises by 2.4 percent.